-6.1 The established use as a processing, storage and distribution facility at the former lbbotson's sites has changed from that solely connected with the farming of land by the lbbotson farmers in the local area to a facility that processes, stores and distributes potatoes that are sourced from a variety of farmers and locations.
-It has been concluded that this has resulted in a change of use of the site.
-The proposal seeks permission for this along with the proposed replacement of a building and the retention of other developments as described in connection the use.
-The application also seeks permission for the use of land to the west as outdoor storage, land to the north west for lagoons connected with the washing of potatoes and the land to the south which has been included in the site to provide a pedestrian path.
+- 6.1 The use as a processing, storage and distribution facility at the former Ibbotson's sites has changed from that solely connected with the farming of land by the Ibbotson farmers in the local area to a facility that processes, stores and distributes potatoes that are sourced from a variety of farmers and locations.
+It has been concluded that this has resulted in a change of use of the site and the applicant has submitted this application to regularise this.
+The proposal seeks permission for this along with the proposed replacement of a building and the retention of other developments as described in connection with the use.
+The application also seeks permission for the use of land to the west as outdoor storage, land to the northwest for lagoons connected with the washing of potatoes and the land to the south which has been included in the site to provide a pedestrian path. - 6.2 The operation of the site has therefore changed from agriculture and ancillary uses to a business use for the processing, storage and distribution of potatoes.
+It is not clear to officers when this change has occurred. - 6.3 The Government states in the NPPF that planning decisions should help create conditions in which businesses can invest, expand and adapt.
+Paragraph 81 of the NPPF states that significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities. - 6.4 The NPPF states in paragraph 84 that planning decisions should enable a) the sustainable growth and expansion of all businesses in rural areas both through conversion of existing buildings and well-designed new buildings and b) the development and diversification of agricultural and other land based rural businesses. - 6.5 Braegate Produce Ltd delivers an important role in food production by supplying UK grown potatoes to the UK market by working with UK producers in addition to employing 86 staff members.
+The Government in its Food Strategy, June 2022, on its priority to create a prosperous agri-food sector to boost health, sustainability and food security.
+The proposal seeks permission to retain the economic use of the land and buildings which would support food security aims and this weighs in favour of the proposal.

-- 6.2 The operation of the site has therefore changed from agriculture and ancillary uses to a business use for the processing, storage and distribution. - 6.3 The Government states in the NPPF that planning decisions should help create conditions in which businesses can invest, expand and adapt.
-Paragraph 81 of the NPPF states that significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities. - 6.4 The NPPF states in paragraph 84 that planning decisions should enable a) the sustainable growth and expansion of all businesses in rural areas both through conversion of existing buildings and well-designed new buildings and b) the development and diversification of agricultural and other land based rural businesses. - 6.5 Braegate Produce delivers an important role in food production by supplying UK grown potatoes to the UK market by working with UK producers in addition to employing 86 staff members.
-The proposal is considered to be a diversification of the former agricultural facility. - 6.6 It has been concluded that there are no unreasonable impacts from the diversification that cannot be effectively managed through the use of planning conditions that meet with the legal tests. - 6.7 The NPPF states that the purpose of the planning systems is to contribute towards sustainable development, the objective of sustainable development is to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-The proposal puts forward economic, social and environmental objectives for which significant weight has been attached in reaching the officer recommendation. - 6.8 The concerns raised by interested parties have been thoroughly investigated and taken into account in reaching the recommendation.
-Conditions are recommended should Members resolve to grant planning permission in line with the officer recommendation. - 6.9 Significant weight has been attached to the NPPF in supporting the economic growth and productivity whilst taking into account the local circumstances. - 6.10 Taking into account all of the above material planning considerations, Officers are of the view that the planning balance lies in favour of the proposal and as such recommend that planning permission is GRANTED.
+- 6.6 Planning Committee previously asked for further information to fully assess the impact of the development, no further information has been received by the LPA. - 6.7 The NPPF states that the purpose of the planning systems is to contribute towards sustainable development, the objective of sustainable development is to meet the needs of the present without compromising the ability of future generations to meet their own needs. - 6.8 The concerns raised by interested parties and consultees have been thoroughly investigated and taken into account. - 6.9 Whilst significant weight has been attached to the NPPF in supporting the economic growth, productivity and food supply, on balance there is insufficient information for the Local Planning Authority and its consultees to properly assess the impacts of the proposal. - 6.10 Taking into account all of the above material planning considerations, Officers are of the view that the planning balance lies against of the proposal due to a lack of accurate and sufficiently detailed information and as such it is recommended that planning permission be refused.